Detaching From An Alcoholic

 Learn to Take Care of Yourself

-In the midst of your extremely busy life.
-Learn how to take out time for yourself.
-The alcoholic may not like it that you are doing something to make you happy.
-That’s OK, do it anyway!
+In the midst of your extremely busy life, learn how to take “out time” for yourself.
+The alcoholic may not like it that you are doing something to make your SELF happy.
+That’s OK… do it anyway!
 When they approach you afterward, just say; “I’m sorry you fell that way” and go into another room.
-Understand that alcoholics keep us angry and anxious.
-We must do things for ourselves in the detachment process, regardless of what they think about us.
-If you are a woman, get your hair and nails done.
-Taking time out to get a massage works really well for relieving stress.

 Detaching From What They Think